Bhairanpally Massacre: Attack on the village and massacre

 From June 1948, the Razakars tried thrice to enter Bhairanpally village but were repelled by the villagers using slings and other traditional weapons.
 However, in August they gained entry from the Razakars.
 The villagers took refuge in the fortress in the village and were able to kill some of the Razakars.
 However, the defenders were overwhelmed and killed, after which the Razakars went on a rampage raping women, looting their gold ornaments and even stripping the women naked and making them play bathukamma in front of the dead bodies.
 The villagers were made to stand two to three in a line and shot with a single bullet to save bullets.

 In the massacre of 27 August and the preceding days, 200 people were killed, as per historians and village elders.

 Legacy

 There is a memorial on the outskirts of the village with the names of those killed engraved on it.

+Champion (2025 film), a 2025 Telugu language film set against the backdrop of the Bhairanpally Massacre and 1947 Indian independence struggle.